hbctraining/reproducibility-tools/lessons/01-Rmarkdown_basics.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language with **plain-text-formatting syntax**.
 It is often used for formatting README files, writing messages in online discussion forums, and creating *rich text* documents using a plain text editor.
 The Markdown language has been adopted by many different coding groups, and some have added their own "flavours".
 RStudio implements an **"R-flavoured markdown"**, or **"RMarkdown"**, which has really nice features for text and code formatting.

+> The [RStudio cheatsheet for Rmarkdown](https://github.com/rstudio/cheatsheets/blob/master/rmarkdown-2.0.pdf) is quite daunting, but includes more advanced Rmarkdown options that may be helpful as you become familiar with report generation, including options for adding interactive plots RShiny.

 ### Components of a `.Rmd` file

 Let's take a closer look at the "raw" `workshop-example.Rmd` file and understand the components therein.